TUVIMEN/trarbg/README.md

 ## Usage

-Just type 'trarbg "your search"', choose what you want and the magnet link will be copied to your clipboard.
+Just type 'trarbg your search', choose what you want and the magnet link will be copied to your clipboard.

 Search for the biggest linux isos

-    trarbg -s size 'linux iso'
+    trarbg -s size linux iso

 Search for the smallest linux isos

-    trarbg -r -s size -p 2 'linux iso'
+    trarbg -r -s size -p 2 linux iso

 Search for the most seeded linux isos on second page

-    trarbg -s se -p 2 'linux iso'
+    trarbg -s se -p 2 linux iso

 Search different domain for linux isos and change delimiter to space